Crane for Non-Music Majors

 - Practice Rooms: The Crane Center has 71 practice rooms for individual use; all of these are on the first floor, under the plaza.
 Ten of the rooms contain grand pianos and are reserved for piano majors, twelve of the rooms are designated for percussion majors' use and three are for organ/harp majors.
 Any of the remaining practice rooms may be used by any student at any hour the building is open (these are the unlocked practice rooms).
 A room is considered unoccupied if left vacant for ten minutes regardless of personal equipment left therein.
 Classrooms, rehearsal rooms, stairwells, and performance halls are not considered open practice areas.
 Practice organs are only for use by students whose area of applied study is organ unless special permission is obtained.

 - Instruments: Crane cannot provide non-music majors with instruments.
 This includes percussion instruments, although percussionists in ensembles will have access to necessary percussion equipment for ensemble rehearsals.
-Northern Music & Video, in downtown Potsdam, has many different instruments available for rental or purchase.
+Brick and Mortar Music, in downtown Potsdam, has many different instruments available for rental or purchase.